2ndSightLab/ai-tracker/fixed.md

 # Fixed Issues

 6/3/2026

+🟢 Used Google AI mode to simplify main menu.

+⭐️ 18 lines removed.

 🟢 Add backup vpc for archive acount lambda

 🟢 why is this empty stuff in the configuration